linssab/XISMuS/README.md

 <br>
 `python .\setup_cy.py build_ext --inplace`<br>
 <br>
-You must have a GNU compiler to do so, as `stupy_cy.py` will compile the python code in `cy_funcs.pyx` into native C code.
+You must have a GNU compiler to do so, as `stupy_cy.py` will compile the python code in `cy_funcs.pyx` into native C code.<br>
+Finally, add `My Documents` content inside your user documents folder.<br>

 #### Dependencies